Zus Coffee Getting Hate For Working With Adidas - Says Not A Collab, Apologises For Oversight | TRP

 Subscribe to our FREE Newsletter, or Telegram and WhatsApp channels for the latest stories and updates.

-Zus Coffee recently irked customers after the company participated in a one-off activity with Adidas, a company that is under the boycott list by BDS Malaysia.
+Zus Coffee recently irked customers after the company participated in a one-off activity with Adidas.

 According to its official statement, Zus Coffee was invited to the event to sell drinks and organise a giveaway.